ionq/blqs/blqs_cirq/blqs_cirq/docs/features.md

 When creating `cirq.Circuit`s one can use different `cirq.InsertStrategy`s.
 The change how the stream of operations being fed into the circuit via append are added to the circuit.
 Cirq's default insertion strategy is `EARLIEST` and this is what blqs_cirq uses by default.
-However if one want to use one of the other insert strategies, one can switch over to do this by using the `cirq.InsertStrategy` context manager.
+However, if one want to use one of the other insert strategies, one can switch over to do this by using the `cirq.InsertStrategy` context manager.